How to Use a Router Power Tool

 With the bit fastened securely into the router, it is time to set the depth of cut that the bit will produce.
 Start by changing the depth adjustment on your router until the very tip of the bit is at the surface of the base plate; just to the point that the bit would just barely touch the wood if the router were used at this setting.
 This can be accomplished by either setting the router upright on a piece of scrap wood and lowering the bit until it just touches the wood or by setting the router upside down and "raising" the bit until it is even with the baseplate.
 In this case, some kind of flat material should be used to verify it is even with the baseplate; simply eyeballing it won't give a good indication.
-The pictures to the right show this step.
+The pictures below show this step.

 Snug the adjustment lock and set the measuring wheel or device to zero, indicating that the bit is at exactly zero depth.
 Loosen the lock and, without changing the zero adjustment, move the bit the desired amount for the correct depth of cut.
 Tighten the adjustment lock once more.

 Some bits for edge decoration will require a slightly different technique as the pilot bearing on the bottom of the bit interferes with getting a true zero setting.
 In these cases the depth will have to be set with the router upside down, measuring from the baseplate to the end of the cutting surface on the bit.
 A steel ruler, the type sold in office supply stores, is invaluable here.
 Make sure that the ruler is sitting perpendicular to the base of the router and not tilted when measurements are being taken.